-I absolutely loved this idea!
+I absolutely loved this idea of hers!
 There’s not very much Lilo and Stitch decor out there so I decided to go with a generalized luau theme.
 I was very excited about this concept!
 I decided to broaden the color scheme to bright, tropical colors rather than stick with red and blue that you see in the movie.
-I don’t typically love pink, orange and red together, but in this case it totally worked!
+I don’t typically love pink, orange, and red together, but in this case it totally worked!

 My parents put in a pool this year so they graciously allowed us to have a pool party at their house.
 Raley’s birthday is not until the end of the month but we decided to celebrate early just in case fall decides to come early this year in Alabama (fingers crossed!)